-I sniffled hard to try and keep the tears from coming but a few managed to seep from my eyes.
+I sniffled hard to try and keep the tears from coming, but a few managed to seep from my eyes.
 I went into the bathroom and reached for the tissues.
 As I did I noticed the marks on my arm from where Mark had grabbed me.
 I looked in the huge bathroom mirror that spanned the length of the double sink and lifted the short sleeve of my shirt to examine my arm.
-There was a row of four black circles like the segmented body of a caterpillar where the tips of Mark’s fingers had dug into my bicep.
-I pulled my sleeve down and covered the bruises as best I could.
-My father-in-law was home and I didn’t want him to see.
+There was already a row of purple circles like the segmented body of a caterpillar where the tips of Mark’s fingers had dug into my bicep.
+I pulled on a track jacket to cover the bruises.
+My father-in-law and brother-in-law were home and I didn’t want them to see.
+Somehow they never did.

 Mark slept in his old bedroom that night.
-This was not very unusual because he had taken to sleeping in there more and more over the previous five months as he seemed to become angry with me more and more often.
+This was not unusual because he had taken to sleeping in there most nights over the previous five months as he seemed to become angry with me more and more often.
 At first I had tried to convince him of the old adage of “never go to bed angry”, but it wasn’t long before I realized that “let sleeping dog lie” applied to him better.

 It was early morning when I rolled onto my bruised arm and the resulting stab of pain woke me up.
-I had worn a long sleeve shirt to sleep and had to roll it up to examine the bruise.
+Despite the warm night, I had worn a long sleeve shirt to bed and had to roll it up to examine the bruise.
 The bruise had spread through the night.
-There was a black line where Mark’s fingers had dug into my skin but now purple was fanning out on either side like wings.
+The purple circles had bled into a black line where Mark’s fingers had dug into my skin, and now violet was seeping out on either side like wings.

 “Butterfly,” I mumbled tracing the injured skin.

 I heard my dog growl softly in her crate to let me know that she was awake.
 I hated having my dog sleep in a crate but Mark insisted.
-I crouched down and opened the latch to open her crate, and was nearly knocked over as my dog bounded out and jumped to lick my face.
+I crouched down and opened the latch to open the crate, and was nearly knocked over as my dog bounded out and jumped to lick my face.
 I kissed the top of her soft, furry head.